Santhosh-Sivan31/AWS-Cloud-Cost-Optimization/README.md

 - AWS for providing the cloud infrastructure and services necessary for this project.

 - The open-source community for their contributions to the AWS Python SDK (Boto3).

----

-Feel free to customize this README.md file to suit your project's specific details and requirements.
-Don't forget to include a license file (e.g., LICENSE) if needed.